Willi Castro Player Props: Twins vs. Royals

 Royals Pitching Rankings

-- The Royals have a 5.21 team ERA that ranks 28th among all league pitching staffs.
+- The Royals have the 28th-ranked team ERA among all league pitching staffs (5.19).

-- His last time out came on Saturday against the New York Yankees, when the right-hander went six innings, surrendering two earned runs while giving up five hits.
+- In his last outing on Sunday against the New York Yankees, the righty tossed five innings, allowing five earned runs while surrendering nine hits.

 © 2023 Data Skrive.
 All rights reserved.